zbalkan/zbalkan.github.io/_posts/2025-05-20-wazuh-duckdb-threat-hunting.md

 - It integrates with remote storage like S3 if needed
 - It’s portable, maintainable, and fast enough for real work

 I need to remind you that DuckDB is not a search engine.
 Lucene search engine of ElasticSearch and OpenSearch -including Wazuh Indexer- provide a better experience in searching.
-Therefore, using SQL annd regex for log search may not be the best user experience.
+Therefore, using SQL and regex for log search may not be the best user experience.
 But it is a balanced approach depending on your environment.
 It is up to you to choose it or not.

 This isn’t a replacement for a SIEM or a data lake - but for many teams, it’s the most practical, cost-effective way to unlock their archived logs for threat hunting and investigations.